In Pursuit of Impact: Choosing Zebras Over Unicorns

 The good news?
 The problem of food waste is eminently solvable – it’s literally low-hanging fruit.
 Food waste reduction solutions already exist, and many of them are “shovel-ready,” just needing implementation rather than invention to reap big benefits.
 And by preventing food waste from going to landfill – through prevention and diversion – we can reduce atmospheric methane concentrations in just a decade or two, which is critical for limiting warming by 2050.

-Join Impact Entrepreneur for a Building an Impact Economy webinar, co-hosted by ReFED, a nonprofit working to reduce food loss and waste in the U.S. food system.
-We’ll explore the connection between food waste and the climate, present a range of solutions for fighting it – from breakthrough innovations to basic best practices – and share opportunities for you to support the effort right now.
+In this Building an Impact Economy webinar, co-hosted by ReFED, a nonprofit working to reduce food loss and waste in the U.S. food system, we explore the connection between food waste and the climate, present a range of solutions for fighting it – from breakthrough innovations to basic best practices – and share opportunities for you to support the effort right now.

 Dana Gunders serves as Executive Director of ReFED, the national nonprofit working to end food waste by advancing data-driven solutions.
 Dana is a national expert on food waste and was one of the first to bring to light just how much food is lost throughout the food system.
 For almost a decade, she was a Senior Scientist at the Natural Resources Defense Council (NRDC).
 She then launched Next Course, LLC to strategically advise on the topic.
 Some of her career highlights include authoring the landmark "Wasted" report and Waste-Free Kitchen Handbook, launching the "Save the Food" campaign with the Ad Council, testifying in Congress, consulting to Google, and being a founding Board Member of ReFED.
 She was also called "the woman who started the waste-free movement" by Consumer Reports.